will-rowe/SEAR/README.md

 SEAR has been designed with environmental metagenomics / microbiome experiments in mind, where the diversity and relative abundance of ARGs would like to be determined both quickly and easily.

-The paper describing the design and implementation of SEAR has been published in [PLoS ONE](http://doi.org/10.1371/journal.pone.0133492).
+A paper describing the design and implementation of SEAR has been published in [PLoS ONE](http://doi.org/10.1371/journal.pone.0133492).